youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 ![alt text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/gradient%20descent%20vs%20batch%20gradient%20descent.png)

-### Q9: Explain what is information gain and entropy in the context of decision trees? ###
+### Q9: Explain what is information gain and entropy in the context of decision trees. ###
-Entropy and Information Gain are two key metrics used in determining the relevance of decision making when constructing a decision tree model and to determine the nodes and the best way to split.
+Entropy and Information Gain are two key metrics used in determining the relevance of decision-making when constructing a decision tree model and determining the nodes and the best way to split.

 The idea of a decision tree is to divide the data set into smaller data sets based on the descriptive features until we reach a small enough set that contains data points that fall under one label.

 Entropy is the measure of impurity, disorder, or uncertainty in a bunch of examples.
 Entropy controls how a Decision Tree decides to split the data.
 Information gain calculates the reduction in entropy or surprise from transforming a dataset in some way.
-It is commonly used in the construction of decision trees from a training dataset, by evaluating the information gain for each variable, and selecting the variable that maximizes the information gain, which in turn minimizes the entropy and best splits the dataset into groups for effective classification.
+It is commonly used in the construction of decision trees from a training dataset, by evaluating the information gain for each variable and selecting the variable that maximizes the information gain, which in turn minimizes the entropy and best splits the dataset into groups for effective classification.

-### Q10: Explain the linear regression model and discuss its assumption? ###
+### Q10: Explain the linear regression model and discuss its assumption. ###
 Linear regression is a supervised statistical model to predict dependent variable quantity based on independent variables.
 Linear regression is a parametric model and the objective of linear regression is that it has to learn coefficients using the training data and predict the target value given only independent values.